VandyHacks/simple-react-demo/README.md

 6. Run `yarn install` and `yarn run dev`

 7. Visit `localhost:1234`, you should see a supposedly live-updating Bitcoin price viewer.
+The price should change every 30 seconds or so (as that's the update frequency of the data source).

+8. To stop the dev server, press `Ctrl+C` in your shell.